cofoundry-cms/Cofoundry.Samples.PageBlockTypes/README.md

 A bare website showing various examples of how to implement page block types.

-If you have any requests for example block types, [let us know](https://github.com/cofoundry-cms/cofoundry/wiki/Feedback-&-Community).

 #### To get started:

-1. Create a database named 'Cofoundry.Samples.PageBlockTypes' and check the Cofoundry connection string in the config file is correct for you sql server instance
+1. Create a database named 'Cofoundry.Samples.PageBlockTypes' and check the Cofoundry connection string in the config file is correct for your SQL Server instance
 2. Run the website and navigate to *"/admin"*, which will display the setup screen
 3. Enter an application name and setup your user account.
 Submit the form to complete the site setup.
-4. Log in and add a page with the *General* template, click on save and edit to go to the visual editor and play around with the page block types.
+4. Sign in and add a page with the *General* template, click on save and edit to go to the visual editor and play around with the page block types.

 ####  Example Page Block Types: